ali-al-najjar/pocket_dj/README.md

 ### User Stories
 - As a user I want to choose the mood of the songs so that I can listen to what I want.
-- As a user I want to be able to save the remixes generated so that I can use them in the future.
 - As a user I want to be able to play, stop and pause the songs so that I can control the flow.
 - As a user I want to be able to search songs and artists so that I can pick any song / artist I want.